DangerNoodle21/National_Capstone_Vision/README.md

 ```

 ## Command Line Arguments
-This program uses various command line arguments to employ the various features.
-See below to about how employ the various features of the program.
-The default state of the program will run with no arguments given and only run on the local machine.
+Various command line arguments are used to employ the listed features and offer more operational flexibility.

 ` -Arg OPTION`